 Where to start

 No matter how long you’ve been studying or researching, sometimes the amount of literature available can be overwhelming.

 But, you have to start somewhere:

 - Know the key researchers in your chosen field or topic – and start with them.
 Don’t just read their publications; look at the bibliographies, the acknowledgements to see who they are quoting and working with.

-- Make sure you are familiar with all the Library search facilities and services, (the online workshop knowing where to look is a really good start).
+- Make sure you are familiar with all the Library search facilities and services, you can still access lots of the Library’s resources remotely.
+Access the library resources.